Azure/embedded-wireless-framework/README.md

 # Examples and drivers

-This is the list of supported network adapters, host interfaces, software platforms and hardware boards currently supported or under development.
+This is the list of network adapters, host interfaces, software platforms and hardware boards currently supported or under development.

 # Network Adapters